Chul0/Netflastinate-frontend/README.md

 ### Stretch goals
 - Can I delete saved movies from my list?
-- Can I leave/edit/delete comments?
+- Can I leave/edit/delete my comments?
 - Can I see my profile and edit/delete it?
-- Can I search for a movie through a search bar?
-- Can I see movie list slide show?
+- Can I see a loading screen?
-- If I click a movie from my list, it takes me to movie detail page
+- If I click a movie from my list, it takes me to movie detail page.
 </details>

 ## Work flow